 For decades the Business Development Bank of Canada (BDC) has hosted Small Business Week running from Oct.
 17-23 this year to highlight the impact SMBs have on the economy, and celebrate the hard working people behind them.

 This year, Small Business Week holds even greater significance as the pandemic has brought on an entirely new set of challenges and presented threats to continued success.
-Smaller companies have been hit the hardest as the crisis continues to radically change demand for certain products and services across every sector.
-However, the pandemic has also introduced new opportunities for businesses to rethink traditional ways of working and operating models.
+During the last two years, smaller companies were hit hard as the crisis radically changed demand for certain products and services across every sector and phyiscal distancing restrictions were put in place.
+However, this difficult time also introduced new opportunities for businesses to rethink traditional ways of working and operating models.

 Small Business Week is a great time for entrepreneurs to come together to learn, network, and share their own stories about building business resiliency, and think about what’s possible for the years ahead.
 Here are several ways you can take part in and celebrate Small Business Week, whether you’re attending one of the Canada-wide events hosted by the BDC, your local Chamber of Commerce, or simply getting together to celebrate with your staff via a virtual event.

 Small Business Week is bringing 10,000 plus entrepreneurs and business owners together to attend virtual events, conferences, seminars, information sessions, and luncheons around Canada.
 Find out which events are happening near you.